0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But these drugs make it fine
 ```

+Coming to this realization, the protagonist yet again is stuck awake at night thinking about what their relationship could have been.

 - Coming back to the earlier line how they were staying up all night thinking about their abuser
 - Using drugs to cover up feelings